Tribe, is one of Nairobi's most popular and stylish locations for events and launches.

 A five-minute drive towards central Nairobi is the Karura Forest Park, a safe and beautiful woodland area, recently secured with rangers and made accessible with paths and modest entry fees, with dense stands of highland tropical forest, streams and even a waterfall and caves.
 It’s popular with dog walkers, joggers, cyclists and riders and still has plenty of birds and other smaller wildlife.

 Our viewThere’s no denying Tribe is a lot of fun.
 The plunging, angular atrium and generous displays of African art are impressive, and the atmosphere upbeat.
 We thought the food was a 7/10 rather than the 9/10 they clearly think it is, and we do feel that their famous events around the pool could sometimes be an issue for guests who don’t consider themselves late-night, clubbing types.
-Tribe’s rooms are innovative, the beds very comfortable and the whole ‘package’ stimulating, but we think most people passing through Nairobi will treat Tribe as a one-off adventure rather than a hotel to return to over and over again.
+Tribe’s rooms are innovative, the beds very comfortable and the whole ‘package’ stimulating – and the hotel is in a good location if you are planning to depart Nairobi to the north-west the next morning.

 Ideal length of stay: 1 to 3 nights